-Write down all your findings, list each risk and the steps you’ve taken and share it with those it may affect.
+Write down all your findings, list each risk and the steps you’ve taken and share it with those it may affect including staff.
 This is something that could be included in the booking contract and guest information booklet.

 Giving guests clear instructions not only shows them you care about their wellbeing, it also provides you with a safety net if anything was to happen because of misuse.

-Review the risk assessment on a yearly basis to ensure no new issues have arisen.
+Review the risk assessment every year to ensure no new issues have arisen.
 A lot could happen in a year, you may install more features that pose a threat, or an item could malfunction.

 Alongside this, you’ll want to conduct regular checks and maintenance to ensure appliances and amenities are safe, as these will sustain wear and tear from the influx of guests.
 Keep a record of any inspections made.